mcdreamer/PG/README.md

 For now PG is very bare bones and just the beginning of what I hope to become a solid choice for my 2D games, as well as games of others.
 Almost anything could change at this stage but I hope the core structure will be relatively stable.

-More detail build instructions will follow, along with fixed up cmake and Windows projects.
+# Build Instructions

-To build:
+More detailed build instructions / automation of build will follow, along with fixed up cmake and Windows projects.

 - Clone and populate the submodules
 - Place boost (http://www.boost.org/) in PG/thirdparty/boost/.
 At the time of writing the current version 1.64.0 works.